MPender08/Curvature-Adaptation-Networks/README.md

 ### 2. The Pathological Brain (Geometric Collapse)
 When the metabolic tax is set artificially high (simulating the metabolic deficits seen in Alzheimer's and other neurodegenerative diseases), the energy required to maintain hyperbolic space becomes mathematically prohibitive.
 The manifold experiences a **Geometric Collapse**, snapping back to flat, Euclidean space.

-The Alzheimer's digital brain has a metabolic tax rate that is 5,000 times heavier.
+The Alzheimer's digital brain(Red, dotted) has a metabolic tax rate that is 5,000 times heavier.
 If the Alzheimer's brain tries to rest at 0.5, it pays a massive penalty of `5.0 * (0.5^2)`.
 The AI optimizer looks at that massive energy drain and panics.

 To escape that 5.0 tax, the optimizer aggressively shoves the internal weights of the `sst_gate` deep into negative numbers.
 It fights against the `weight_decay` just to force the Sigmoid gate to output a 0.0, desperately trying to turn off the geometry to survive the crushing metabolic cost.